juanma-ai/vscode-cursor-rules-multirepo/docs/testing.md

 ### `runTest.ts`

 - Responsible for executing the test suite
-- Uses `vscode-test` to download and run VS Code for testing
 - Sets up paths to the extension and test files
-- Runs integration tests within a VS Code environment
+- Runs tests within the configured environment

 ## Test Directories